Large Firm Service. Small Firm Attention.

 Your Child’s Legal Rights if Suspended

 If your child is suspended from school, it can be a frightening experience.
-If the suspension is for more than a few days or if a series of suspensions occurs, it is important to seek legal counsel as soon as possible to ensure that your school district is following the law and to be sure that the suspension does not derail your child’s academic career.
+If the suspension is for more than a few days or if a series of suspensions occur, it is important to seek legal counsel as soon as possible to ensure that your school district is following the law and to be sure that the suspension does not derail your child’s academic career.

 Research has shown that suspensions represent an ineffective means of modifying student behavior and that forcing a student to be absent from school for long periods of time actually increases dropout rates, especially for students with special needs.
 Yet, too often, school districts lack other means to discipline students and suspensions are very common — particularly of students with disabilities.